Harry Burns Hutchins: Graduate school

 Hutchins was instrumental in the creation of a separate graduate school from the undergraduate school.
 He wanted it to be "tough" even if only half the students got in.
-On January 19, 1910, Hutchins made a speech to the New York University of Michigan Club which was published in the New Yorker; it read, "many of these graduate schools work too hard to get students and too little for results.
+On January 19, 1910, Hutchins made a speech to the New York University of Michigan Club which was published in the New York Times; it read, "many of these graduate schools work too hard to get students and too little for results.
 Some of them are not a credit to the country, and Michigan is not without fault of her own in this respect, but we are working at Ann Arbor to remedy this condition, and we expect soon to have a graduate school in the true sense of the word.
 There are men in many of the schools who ought to be pushed out into the world to do a man's work instead of hanging around the universities.
 A reorganization of the system is needed, and at Michigan we are trying to accomplish a renascence.
 I do not care if we have only thirty students in the school if we only have one real one."